Fiat All-Electric 500 Review

 ADVERTISEMENT

-The New 500’s interior is arguably its greatest area of progression over the previous generation – even taking into account the switch to electric.
+The 500’s interior is arguably its greatest area of progression over the previous generation – even taking into account the switch to electric.
 The driving position is now comfortable – it’s set lower and has a decent range of movement to the wheel and seat, which you couldn’t say of its predecessor.
 It also gets the 10-inch touchscreen system which delivers the features you expect in 2020.
 Wireless Apple CarPlay and Android Auto are included, as is TomTom nav, USB connectivity and more.
+For all the retro focus, there are some very modern touches including push-button door releases, and even fabric made from recycled ocean-waste plastic.
+What hasn’t changed for this new era of the 500 is that you’ll still struggle to get adults or taller kids comfortable in the small back seats, so you might want to consider the Citroen e-C3 or Renault 5 if passenger space is a priority - not least as they both get five doors, while the Fiat is three-door only.

-On the road, the New 500 is just what it needs to be: fun.
-It’s not as engaging as the MINI or Honda, but super-light yet predictable steering and a tight turning circle of 9.6m makes it joyously easy to wind through town or around awkward multi-storey car parks.
-You are always aware of its increased weight over the previous version, but for most owners, the driving experience is enjoyable.
+On the road, the 500e is just what it needs to be: fun.
+It’s not as engaging as the MINI or Renault, but super-light yet predictable steering and a tight turning circle of 9.6m makes it joyously easy to wind through town or around awkward multi-storey car parks.
+What’s less ideal is the ride comfort which, on the 17-inch wheels, is fairly choppy over poor urban surfaces.
+It won't be a deal-breaker for most drivers, and it's certainly more comfortable than the very firm electric Mini Cooper, but you get bobbed and jostled about in the Fiat 500e if the road surface is scrappy.

 ADVERTISEMENT